How to Prevent and Treat Heat Injuries and Exhaustion

 Risk Factors for Heat Illness

 Heat is the common factor involved with all heat illnesses, but the thermometer reading only tells part of the story.
 The temperature, relative humidity, and dew point all affect your body's ability to cool down.
-For a detailed explanation of these factors and how they impact you, read my explanation of the heat index.
 However, a comfortable temperature for one person could cause heat stroke in another because a variety of other factors come into play.

 Both the young and old are at increased risk for heat illnesses, and your sensitivity to heat increases with age.
 A temperature that suited you fine in your 20s may seem unbearably hot in your 40s.
 Generally, more physically fit, and leaner, people are less susceptible to heat illness.
 Your genetics also play a role - some people are simply more heat tolerant than others.
 No matter your genetic predisposition or physical fitness, sudden exposure to heat is hard on your body.
 It takes most people 2-5 days to adjust to heat, so suddenly arriving at a new, hotter location or the onset of a heat wave can cause problems, even if the same temperatures were bearable to you at other times.